advenk/av-blog/src/data/blog/gsoc25/gsoc-week-5.md

   - .->0
 ```

-3. **Hand Written Rules for Triplet Extraction**: For the final output, indIE uses over a 100 handwritten rules to derive the final output.
+3. **Handwritten Rules for Triplet Extraction**: For the final output, indIE uses over 100 handwritten rules to derive the final output.
 This is the brittle component that we want to enhance.

 The idea here is to try replacing the component of hand written rules.
-Instead of relying on these, we pass the chunks and MDT to a small LM like gemma3.
-We explain to gemma3 deeply what a dependency tree is and how it works.
-Once the model is provided with all this information, it should ideally be able to generate better triplets from before.
+Instead of relying on these, we pass the chunks and MDT to a small LM like Gemma 3.
+We explain to Gemma 3 deeply what a dependency tree is and how it works.
+Once the model is provided with all this information, it should ideally be able to generate better triplets than before.

 ### Setup and Results
 I ran 2 experiments:
-1. Passing the entire MDT and chunks and rely on LLM to perform the entire extraction.
+1. Passing the entire MDT and chunks and relying on LLM to perform the entire extraction.
 The results of such a run are:
 ```
 === FINAL METRICS Gemma 3 - 12b===
 Total TP (True Positives): 145